How To Grow Sunflower Microgreens At Home

 Placing Sunflower Microgreens Under Light

-I'm always amazed by how quick microgreens react and start growing once they receive light.
+I’m always amazed by how quickly microgreens react and grow once they receive light.
 Sunflowers are no exception.
 The photo below shows the same tray as above after one day under a light.

 growing-sunflower-microgreens